Brookfield Early Childhood Education Schools

 Waukesha County Technical College is a public two-year college that offers certificate and associate's degree programs.
 The college's School of Protective and Human Services offers education related degrees and programs.
 Waukesha County offers one degree program in early childhood education.

-Associate of Science (A.S.) in Early Childhood Education
+Associate of Applied Science (A.A.S.) in Early Childhood Education

 Graduates of the associate's degree program in early childhood education program are prepared for work in daycares, preschools and elementary schools.
 The 69-credit program includes courses such as infant and toddler development and health, safety and nutrition.
-The average annual salary of a graduate of this program is $25,181, according to a graduate follow-up survey by the college.
+The annual salary of a graduate of this program is between $22,000-$29,000, as reported by Economic Modeling Specialists International (EMSI).

 Wisconsin Lutheran College